Article cover image: My Writing Living with Sathnam Sanghera

 On publishing his memoir The Boy with the Top Knot

-The reaction from my family and friends was almost entirely positive.
+I look back and envy myself for my bravery.
+I had no idea what I was doing.
+You’ll never find anyone more private than someone who’s written a memoir.
+I’m actually very, very careful about what I say about myself, nowadays.
+But I survived and the reaction from my family was almost entirely positive.
 I published it with their permission.
-I ran it past them, I took out things.
-I didn’t want to antagonise anyone.
+I ran it past them, I took out things at their request.
+Hanif Kureshi once said I was a sissy for beings so careful, but I didn’t want to antagonise them.
 I wanted it to be a loving thing.
-It actually sorted out a lot of stuff in my family, it was therapeutic for everyone.”
+And it actually sorted out a lot of stuff in my family, it was therapeutic for everyone.”

-On Writing About Empire and British History
+On writing about Empire and British history

 On the popularity of these works